 An elderly ranger from the Shadow Tower who travels with Qhorin Halfhand and Jon Snow.

 - Cool Old Guy: He is one of the friendlier Watchmen.

 - Heroic Sacrifice: Stays behind to try and hold off the wildlings pursuing Qhorin's party from a high vantage point and armed with his bow.
 He is overwhelmed and killed by them.

-- In-Series Nickname: He is called "Squire" Dalbridge because he once squired for a king when he was younger.
+- In-Series Nickname: He is called "Squire" Dalbridge because he once squired for King Jaehaerys II when he was younger.

 - Mauve Shirt: He gets very little characterization before he dies.

 - Nonindicative Name: Squire Dalbridge is not actually a squire, and is in fact quite old.